gavv/gavv.github.io/content/blog/007-file-locks.md

 ### Open file description locks (fcntl)

-Open file description locks are Linux-specific and combine advantages of the BSD locks and Open file description locks.
+Open file description locks are Linux-specific and combine advantages of the BSD locks and POSIX record locks.
 They are provided by [`fcntl(2)`](http://man7.org/linux/man-pages/man2/fcntl.2.html), see "Open file description locks (non-POSIX)" section in the man page.

 Features: